Get involved with the Chamber's women in business & leadership initiative (WIBLI)

 - Equipping employers and individuals to take action.
 We highlight best practices and bring in subject matter experts so that participants get tangible tools they can apply as individuals and in the workplace.

-- Facilitating connections so that employers and individuals can continue learning from each other at events, such as 100% Talent’s Signatory Roundtables and Wage Gap Summit, and our WIBLI Symposiums and “21” Lunches.
+- Facilitating connections so that employers and individuals can continue learning from each other at events such as our WIBLI Symposiums, “21” Lunches, and the annual WIBLI Awards.